thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 * * K/V pairs too
 * * not used to identify objects
 * * hold information about the respective object
+* * can't be used in k8s commands
+* * could be used by 3rd party agents or tools

 #### labels